 In short, a well-managed sales pipeline, in tandem with supporting sales software, potentially provides the following advantages:

-- More streamlined sales sales
+More streamlined sales

-- Ability to forecast business results
+The ability to forecast business results

-- View of how to allocate resources to support sales
+Clarity on how to allocate resources to support sales

-- Captures current fiscal and territorial progress
+An overview of current fiscal and territorial progress

 Sales Pipeline vs Sales Forecast